-Day 5.
-Visit the Bargello, housing Florence's finest sculpture collection with works by Donatello, Verrocchio, Michelangelo and others.
+Day 6.
+See the Renaissance statuary at the church-cum-granary of Orsanmichele, then the Bargello, housing Florence's finest sculpture collection with works by Donatello, Verrocchio, Michelangelo and others.
 Walk to the vast Franciscan church of S. Croce, favoured burial place for leading Florentines and abundantly furnished with sculpted tombs, altarpieces and frescoes.
-Lunch is at a restaurant on the Piazzale Michelangelo before a visit to S. Miniato al Monte, the Romanesque abbey church with panoramic views of the city.

-Day 6.
-In the morning visit the redoubtable Palazzo Pitti, which houses several museums including the Galleria Palatina, outstanding particularly for High Renaissance and Baroque paintings.
-Visit S. Spirito, Brunelleschi's last great church, with many 15th-century altarpieces, and the extensive Boboli Gardens, at the top of which is an 18th-century ballroom and garden overlooking olive groves.
+In the afternoon are the extensive Boboli Gardens, at the top of which is an 18th-century ballroom and garden overlooking olive groves.
 See the Masaccio/Masolino fresco cycle in the Brancacci Chapel, a highly influential work of art which guided all subsequent generations of Renaissance artists.

 The Art of Florence continued